A longtime camper, Dan has experience with tents, pop-up trailers, camp trailers, and motorhomes.

 Fishing is popular at the park, as is hiking (of course!), horseback riding, boating, and birding.
-As part of the birds of prey conservation area various kinds of these fascinating birds are often visible.
+As part of the Birds of Prey National Conservation Area, various kinds of these fascinating birds are often visible.

 Rock Art Petroglyphs

 Petroglyphs are images that have been pecked or abraded onto the surface of stone.
-Although sometimes lumped in the pictographs (painted images) or hieroglyphics (early writing) they are neither.
+Although sometimes lumped in with pictographs (painted images) or hieroglyphics (early writing) they are neither.